iobear/dashgoat/README.md

 ## Alertmanager

-You can forward the alerts from your diffrent alertmanagers to display on a dashgoat central screen or share with other systems.
-You need to set the `urnkey` in your dashgoat config for this to work.
+You can forward the alerts from your different alertmanagers to display on a dashGoat central screen or share with other systems.
+You need to set the `urnkey` in your dashGoat config for this to work.

-In alertmanager config, you need to add a webhook reciever:
+In alertmanager config, you need to add a webhook receiver:
 ```yaml
     receivers:
       - name: Dashgoat